joelr/developer.everydayhero.com/content/oauth-integration.md

 The client identifier.

 redirect_uri : _optional_ **string**<br/>
-If present, the requested redirect_uri must match the one configured for the client. if the redirect_uri is set to ```urn:ietf:wg:oauth:2.0:oob```, this will tell Passport to display the authorization code instead of redirecting to a client application (if this is still under development).
+If present, the requested redirect_uri must match the one configured for the client. if the redirect_uri is set to ```urn:ietf:wg:oauth:2.0:oob```, this will tell EDH to display the authorization code instead of redirecting to a client application (if this is still under development).

 force : _optional_ **boolean**<br/>
 If set as true, this will force the user to sign up/sign in.
 If this is not set, and a user is signed in, the user will automatically continue their OAuth flow without requiring sign in.